open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2218_anatomic_region_sequence.rst

 Anatomic Region Modifier Sequence (0008,2220)
 ---------------------------------------------

-This modifier is used to clarify which side of the structure is contained in the image.
+This modifier is used to clarify which side of the region is contained in the image.

-.. _cid-yxy:
+.. _cid-2a:
-.. list-table:: CID-??
+.. list-table:: Table CID 2.
+Anatomic Modifier
     :header-rows: 1

     * - code scheme designator